Spanking is NOT God’s Will Part 3

 And of course, Jesus Himself was beaten.
 What we need to remember is at that time in history society was still under the Law of Moses, and beatings and prison time were the punishments called for when adults broke one of the laws.
 Notice that Paul was an adult at the time of his beating for bringing a non-Jew into the Temple.
 Children were never spanked for breaking the Law; only adults.

 Therefore, when a parent spanks a child, he/she is parenting under the Law and acts as a judge.
 The child commits an offense, the parent tries the child and decides a spanking is necessary, the parent doles out the punishment, then the child is free to go on since he/she paid the price.
 Only, as Christians, the Law is no longer binding.
 If we want children to learn the grace, peace, love, and mercy of the Law of Christ, why do we parent under the Law of Moses?

 In conclusion, I leave you with the words of John:

 ” For the law was given through Moses; grace and truth came through Jesus Christ” John 1:17.

 The Truth will set us free!

-(Thank you for reading this sample from the soon-to-be-released book, “Gentle Firmness.”
+(Thank you for reading this sample from the book, “Gentle Firmness.”
 You may read part 8 here.)

 Spanking is NOT God’s Will by Steph is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.